 Terrorism and National Security

 We have learned two important lessons in recent years, both at far too dear a cost.
 First, we can't afford to ignore the threat of religious extremism abroad.
-And second, aggressive military action won't fully deter the threat of terrorism at home.
-We must be both smart and tough as we engage with our allies and adversaries.
-We can reach both goals with a strong military, robust diplomacy, and strategic alliances.
+And second, military action alone won't fully deter the threat of terrorism, which is why we must be both smart and tough as we engage with our allies and adversaries.
+This will require us to maintain the world’s strongest military, engage in robust diplomacy and preserve strategic alliances.
 As we have seen from the uprisings in the Middle East and north Africa, every situation is unique, and the United States cannot afford to adopt a ‘one-size fits all’ mindset when dealing with complex international issues.

 Finally, it has become clear we cannot effectively project strength abroad if we’re economically weak at home.
-If we want to maintain the United States’ role as a global leader, it is absolutely essential that we bring our debt and deficit under control.
-That’s why I remain a strong supporter of the bipartisan Simpson-Bowles deficit-reduction commission’s recommendations for reducing our debt and restoring the United States’ economic strength.
-There should be no higher priority for this Congress than crafting a balanced, comprehensive and bipartisan deficit-reduction plan along the lines of Simpson-Bowles.
-To do anything short of a long-term grand bargain is unacceptable and only sets us back into the old ruts of impasse that created the problem in the first place.
-Coloradans deserve better.
+If we want to maintain the United States’ role as a global leader, it is absolutely essential that we bring our federal debt and budget deficit under control.
+That’s why I have introduced an amendment to the U.S. Constitution that would require the federal government to balance its budget each and every year.
+It’s also why I strongly support comprehensive reforms similar to those recommended by the bipartisan Simpson-Bowles deficit-reduction commission for reducing our debt and promoting economic growth.

-Keeping America safe in our post-9/11 world will require us to rise above the partisan attacks of recent years and come up with comprehensive, tough and intelligent solutions to our national security vulnerabilities.
-Homeland security is as important in our state as it is in border states and communities – which was reinforced in 2010 when law enforcement agents arrested terrorism suspects in Colorado.
-The cooperation it took to apprehend these suspects underscores the importance of federal and local governments working together to defend our communities.
+Keeping America safe in our post-9/11 world will require us to rise above the partisan politics of recent years and come up with comprehensive, tough and intelligent solutions to our national security vulnerabilities.
 I am optimistic we can meet new and existing threats, and I look forward to continuing this difficult and urgent work.
 As I do, I will always keep in mind what is right for Colorado and our nation.
-Count on me to use my constitutional power of oversight to look closely at the administration's national and homeland security policies and their implementation, and to represent your voices in Washington, D.C.
+I will continue to use my constitutional power of oversight to look closely at the administration's national and homeland security policies and to represent your voice in our nation’s capital.

 During the debate on the FY13 NDAA, the Senate adopted my amendment (#2985) to protect the DOD's ability to research and develop alternative fuels by vote of 62-37.
 Republicans and Democrats alike agreed with my view that we can no longer afford to send billions of dollars on foreign oil when we have the capability to produce drop-in alternative fuels right here at home.
 The Department of Defense spent over $15 billion in 2012 for fuel, and global oil prices continue to rise.
 My amendment allows DOD to continue to spend a very small percentage of their budget to develop technologies that will save billions of dollars and provide enormous strategic benefits in the near future.
 Energy security is national security, and military fuels research will help us move closer to a stronger, safer country.